ProtoJoe/Me/Resume.md

 ## Executive Summary

-Highly experienced and results-driven software architect and engineering leader with 25+ years in full-stack development, cloud architecture, API security, and team leadership.
-Expert at building high-performing teams, scaling distributed systems, and driving innovation across games, SaaS, and enterprise applications.
-Proven track record delivering robust, secure systems and fostering a culture of collaboration and continuous learning.
+Experienced Software Architect and Engineering Leader with 25+ years delivering robust, secure systems and leading multidisciplinary teams across games, SaaS, and enterprise applications.
+Renowned for a deep passion for problem solving—thriving on tackling complex technical challenges and uncovering innovative solutions that move products, teams, and organizations forward.
+Expert in cloud, API security, DevOps, and team growth.
+Excels at scaling technology, building high-performing organizations, and driving continuous improvement from concept through launch.

 ***